Education consultants provide expert advice and support to individuals, schools and organisations to improve educational outcomes

 Most education consultants work for consultancies, as freelancers or in the public sector.

-There are organisations that work in specialist areas of education and provide advice and guidance to clients, as well as opportunities to develop your own client base.
+Some organisations work in specialist areas of education and provide advice and guidance to clients, as well as opportunities to develop your own client base.

 You can look for vacancies (or potential clients if you are a freelancer) on: